wp-plugins/catch-ids/readme.txt

 == Installation ==

-Auto Installtion through WordPress admin panel
+Auto Installation through WordPress admin panel
 1. Go to "Plugins => Add New"
 2. In Search Box type in "Catch IDs" and Search Plugins
 3. You will get "Catch IDs" in search result